adriaaula/dada2_guidelines/README.md

 We will update the taxonomic classifier to DECHIPER during the following months, since it seems to retrieve better results (see [paper](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) for comparison.
+If you want to collaborate, try to push a version of this with your comments ;)

 ## 3 - Look for duplicates/Clustering